NJ mom wants answers over football player son’s death after practice

 "A mom wants to know what happened to her son," exclaimed Rep. Smith, who is planning to push for federal legislation and a report on how to deploy best practices to prevent or address student-athlete emergencies.
 And he wants an independent investigation.

-"This is a mothers worst nightmare," said Greene.
+"This is a mothers worst nightmare," Greene said.
 "What little we know we know from our own investigative work."

-PIX11 did contact the college president and head football coach Jeff Sims for comment.
+PIX11 contacted college president and head football coach Jeff Sims for comment.
 Sims has since left GCCS for a head coaching job at Missouri Southern State University.

+A spokesperson for GCCS who got back to PIX11 several days after this story initially aired called Bradforth's death "unfortunate and untimely" but stated they are unable to comment further due to a pending claim with the college's liability insurance carrier.

-"We’re ordinary people, you know," said Atkins-Ingram.
+"We’re ordinary people, you know," Atkins-Ingram said.
 "My son went to school to play football and he just never came home."